 Capricious children will rule over them, the people will be oppressed; each one by another, and each one by his neighbor.
 The youth will storm against the elder and the inferior against the honorable~ Isaiah 3:4b-5 NASB

-Overall concern for the health and welfare of children has brought about much-needed change in our culture.
 Research has raised awareness concerning the educational, medical and emotional needs of growing children.
-Parents readily invest more of their time, energy and treasure in raising kids than at any other time in history; and educators are much more in tune with the developmental needs of each individual child.
+Parents readily invest more of their time, energy and treasure in raising kids than at any other time in history.
+Educators are much more in tune with the developmental needs of each individual child.
 As a result, school is far more interesting than it was “back in the day”.

 The societal focus on children has also brought with it a greater awareness of child abuse and neglect.
 Physical discipline of any kind is now frowned upon and has been replaced with more “enlightened” forms of discipline.

 I am all for anything that brings awareness to the horrors of child abuse.
 However, I fear we have exchanged physical abuse and emotional neglect with a different kind of child abuse.
 A form of abuse that is much more socially acceptable but every bit as crippling to the long-term health and well being of children.

 I call this new form of child abuse “insulation.”
 Insulation happens when well-intentioned parents go beyond protecting their children from harmful influences or danger.
 Parents who insulate attempt to shield their kids from every kind of distress, pain, sadness, discomfort, discouragement or discontent.
 Some of the more common methods of insulation are:

 Demanding teachers give kids grades they have not earned